ChuckHend/blk-tx-decoder/README.md

 - blocktools.py - tools for reading binary data from block files
 - block.py - classes for Blocks, Transactions
-- check.py - Iterate the block
+- through.py - Iterate all the transactions block by block, use sqlite as UXTO pool.
 - sight.py - Another example to iterate the block.
 - 5megs.dat - first 5 megs from blk00000.dat
 - 1M.dat - first 1M from blk00000.dat